mariodragun/MS4-Django-Mario-Dragun/readme.md

-- Easy access change database questions
+- Easy access and to change database questions

 - To add new questions